-Backdrops for photos don’t have to be expensive or done with fancy equipment.
-Amy Locurto, author of Living Locurto and Co-Founder of I Heart Faces, provides tips for creating your own backdrop with items around your home.
+Backdrops for photography sessions don’t have to be expensive or done with fancy equipment.
+Amy Locurto, from Living Locurto and Co-Founder of I Heart Faces, provides tips for creating your own backdrop with items around your home.

 Can you guess how I did it?

 The hardest part was keeping her on the right side of the blanket.
 It’s way more fun to play behind it:-)